About Gail Bourgeois

-Gail Bourgeois is a founding member of Powerhouse Gallery (La Centrale, Montréal) and has founded or formed part of a dozen artists’ collectives.
-Invited to engage with the Firestone Collection of Canadian Art, she presented a research based solo exhibition at the Ottawa Art Gallery (catalogue essay by Rebecca Basciano, 2016).
-In 2013-2014, she was the inaugural artist-in-residence at the Diefenbunker: Canada’s Cold War Museum, where she prepared her exhibition To Warn Other Canadians (catalogue essay by Marcia Lea, 2014).
-Previous solo exhibitions include: Incidental things, Research-in-Art Project Room (catalogue essay by Petra Halkes, 2011) and Particle Factor, IPO Gallery (publication essay by Natasha Mazurka, 2008).
-In 2016-2017, new works were presented in a two-person exhibition titled Stories Nearby at the Karsh-Masson Gallery (catalogue essay by Nancy Baele, 2016).
+Gail Bourgeois is a founding member of Powerhouse Gallery (La Centrale, Montréal).
+Invited to engage with the Firestone Collection of Canadian Art, she presented a research based solo exhibition at the Ottawa Art Gallery (catalogue essay, Rebecca Basciano, 2016).
+In 2013-2014, she was invited to be the inaugural artist-in-residence at the Diefenbunker: Canada’s Cold War Museum, where she prepared her exhibition To Warn Other Canadians (catalogue essay, Marcia Lea, 2014).
+Previous solo exhibitions include: Incidental things, Research-in-Art Project Room (publication essay, Petra Halkes, 2011) and Particle Factor, IPO Gallery (publication essay, Natasha Mazurka, 2008).
+In 2016, new works were presented in a two-person exhibition titled Stories Nearby at the Karsh-Masson Gallery (publication essay, Nancy Baele, 2016).
+In 2018, she presented Accommodating the details in a solo exhibition, Byward Market Gallery, Ottawa School of Art (catalogue essay, Sheena Gourlay) and Morse Code Project with Pira Pirani, Shenkman Arts Centre, Ottawa.
 Gail Bourgeois holds an MFA from Concordia University (Montréal, Québec) and has been shown professionally since 1985.